 Old Kunnel: Yes.
 I have always been one to look up things and to learn things.

 Kiwi: What would be your favorite world to visit?

-Kiwi: Thank you so much for letting us get to know you better ;-) Have an awesome day Za.
+Kiwi: It has been a real honour.
+Smiles!
+Thank you for letting us get to know you better.

 Know someone who would make a great Meet Our Citizens guest?
 (Including you!)